 Stock can usually be added to most business insurance policies and will provide replacement costs for stock held at your premises or in storage.
 High-value stock may be specifically insured, for example, digital devices, precious metals or luxury goods.

 Business Interruption is there to help you get back up and running if there is an event, such as fire or flood, which stops or interrupts your trading, and this type of insurance can cover the consequential loss of revenue.
 It can also provide alternative premises, so you can keep trading, cover if the main supplier suffers a loss and your business suffers or cover if a laptop/tablet is stolen preventing you from trading but check with each individual insurer for full terms and conditions.

 How to get more information

-If you need more information about insurance for your business you can download my FREE guide 10 Types of Insurance Every Small Business Needs here
+If you need more information about insurance for your business you can download the FREE guide 10 Types of Insurance Every Small Business Needs.

-I am Catherine France and I help small businesses understand the insurance they need and why they need it in a friendly no-nonsense way to remove the fear and giving them the information, knowledge and confidence to talk to an insurer or broker about your insurance, leaving you feeling happier and smarter.
-I am independent and not tied to or paid by an insurer or broker.
+Catherine helps small businesses understand the insurance they need and why they need it in a friendly, no-nonsense way to remove the fear and give them the information, knowledge and confidence to talk to an insurer or broker about your insurance, leaving you feeling happier and smarter.
+She is independent and not tied to or paid by an insurer or broker.

-Important Note: The information in this post is general and is designed to be a guide to the subject matter, your needs will be very much individual to your business and, as I am sure you can understand, I cannot accommodate that in a blog post.
+Important Note: The information in this post is general and is designed to be a guide to the subject matter, your needs will be very much individual to your business.
 This blog post is for information only and is not providing you with advice.